A Similarity Measure for Comparing Conversational Dynamics: Applications

 \subsection{New investigation: speakers' tendencies}

-The dynamics of a conversation are the results of a joint process involving all speakers.
+The dynamics of a conversation are the result of a joint process involving all speakers.
 However, similar to how speakers have a tendency to use a specific style \textit{across} different conversations \cite{welch_look_2019,zhang_quantifying_2020}, they may also have a tendency to engage in certain types of dynamics.
-In fact, we find evidence to that effect: conversations that share a common speaker have more similar dynamics than those which do not (\measurename $0.37$ vs. $0.35$, $p<0.001$ according to Mann Whitney U-test, comparing random samples of 2000 pairs of conversations).
+In fact, we find evidence to that effect: conversations that share a common speaker have more similar dynamics than those which do not (\measurename $0.37$ vs. $0.35$, $p<0.001$ according to Mann Whitney U-test, comparing similarities within two samples of 1,000 pairs each).

 Provided this observation, a natural question arises: in a conversation involving two speakers, whose tendency is more likely to prevail?
 In particular, we use our similarity measure to investigate how a speaker's role in a conversation mediates their influence over its dynamics.
 Considering the OP and Challenger roles in the CMV setting (Section \ref{sec:datatset}), two hypotheses emerge.
 The first is based on situational power \cite{prabhakaran_power_2014}: the OP ultimately decides whether to award a $\Delta$ to the Challenger.
 Prior work showed that speakers with higher situational power often influence the other speaker's stylistic \cite{danescu-niculescu-mizil_echoes_2012}, syntactic \cite{boghrati_conversation_2018}, and topical choices \cite{prabhakaran_power_2014}.
 Does this influence extend to conversational dynamics?